xitop/edzed/docs/advanced.rst

   Define only if the block can be initialized this way.

-  Defining this method automatically enables :class:`edzed.SBlock`\'s keyword argument *initdef*.
+  Defining this method automatically enables :class:`SBlock`\'s keyword argument *initdef*.

 Start and stop
 --------------

-:meth:`start` is called when the circuit simulation is about to start, before the block initialization;
+:meth:`SBlock.start` is called when the circuit simulation is about to start, before the block initialization;
-:meth:`stop` is called when the circuit simulation has finished.
+:meth:`SBlock.stop` is called when the circuit simulation has finished.

-.. method:: edzed.SBlock.start() -> None
+.. method:: SBlock.start() -> None

   Pre-simulation hook.